What Is EPC in Affiliate Marketing? Calculator + Examples

 3. Cut your losses: Sometimes the smartest move is to abandon campaigns where the numbers don’t work

-Many affiliates get trapped paying more for traffic than they earn back.
-Some continue running unprofitable campaigns for too long, hoping things will improve on their own.
-Tracking these two metrics side-by-side for every campaign ensures you’re always on the profitable side of this equation.
+Many affiliates get trapped paying more for traffic than they earn back, continuing to run unprofitable campaigns and hoping things will turn around.
+Tracking these two metrics side-by-side for every campaign keeps you on the right side of that equation.

 Strategic Campaign Selection

-Choosing the right affiliate campaigns to promote is critical in order to maximize EPC.
+Choosing the right affiliate campaigns to promote is critical for maximizing EPC.
 One of the most effective ways to boost performance is by selecting high-paying affiliate programs that offer strong commission structures and proven conversion rates.
-The key to optimal campaign choice is maintaining consistent offers with your audience’s tastes and demands.
-Here are a few ways to improve your EPC through the selection of the correct campaigns:
+Here are a few ways to improve your EPC through smarter campaign selection:

 4 Simple Ways to Improve Your Earnings Per Click (EPC)